In this guide, we will learn about Queue interface, it's methods and it's implementation classes.

-The Queue Interface Overview
+The Queue Interface Methods

 - boolean add(E e) - This method inserts the specified element into this queue if it is possible to do so immediately without violating capacity restrictions, returning true upon success and throwing an IllegalStateException if no space is currently available.